Roger C. Altman

 In 1987, Mr. Altman joined The Blackstone Group as vice chairman, head of advisory business, and investment committee member.
 He also had primary responsibility for Blackstone’s international business.

-Mr. Altman returned to Washington in 1993 to serve as deputy secretary of the U.S. Treasury.
-In 1995, he formed Evercore.
-Today, the firm has more than 100 partners, 1,900 employees, and has handled over $4 trillion of merger, acquisition, recapitalization and restructuring transactions.
+Mr. Altman returned to Washington in 1993 to serve as Deputy Secretary of the U.S. Treasury for two years.
+Then, in 1995, he formed Evercore.
+Today, Evercore is the fourth-largest investment banking advisory firm in the world, with more than 130 partners and over 2,100 employees.

-Mr. Altman is a trustee of MIT and New York-Presbyterian Hospital, serving on its finance committee.
-He is also a director of New Visions for Public Schools and a member of the Council on Foreign Relations.
+He is a trustee of MIT and serves on its Governance Committee.
+He is also a trustee of New York-Presbyterian Hospital, serving on its finance committee.
+In addition, Mr. Altman is a director of New Visions for Public Schools and a member of the Council on Foreign Relations.

 He earned an A.B. from Georgetown University and an MBA from the University of Chicago.